Robert Mangeot lives in Franklin, Tennessee with his wife, a cat-beast named Zelda, and this other ginger cat with plans all her own.

-His work appears in various anthologies and journals, including Alfred Hitchcock Mystery Magazine, Lowestoft Chronicle, The Oddville Press, and in the print anthologies Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War, Intrepid Travelers, the Anthony-winning Murder Under the Oaks, and Other Places.
+His work appears in various anthologies and journals, including Alfred Hitchcock Mystery Magazine, The Forge Literary Magazine, Lowestoft Chronicle, Mystery Weekly Magazine, The Oddville Press, and in the print anthologies Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War, Intrepid Travelers, the Anthony-winning Murder Under the Oaks, and Other Places.
 His work was named a finalist for the Derringer Awards and also won contests sponsored by the Chattanooga Writers’ Guild, On The Premises, and Rocky Mountain Fiction Writers.
 He proudly serves as president for the Middle Tennessee Chapter of Sisters in Crime.
 He teaches short fiction and will happily debate its whethers over beverages of choice.
 When not writing, he can be found counting things or wandering the snack food aisles of America or France.

 Or I could tell you: